Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 We have to go back to Ubud, the Godimundi have their flight to New Zealand the day after tomorrow.
 We have a lot of tiredness on our legs, I cannot bend my knees after that ten kilometers of crazy descent.

-At lunch, while eating yet another Nasi Goreng (fried rice in palm oil) we think of evil plans, the idea is Daniel and Alexander in tandem and I and Stefania, who has the influence, by bus.
+At lunch, while eating yet another Nasi Goreng (fried rice in palm oil) we think of evil plans, the idea is Daniel and Alexander in tandem, and I and Stefania, who has the influence, by bus.
 But then, on a full stomach and after coffee we decide to keep on pedaling.
 At worst, we’ll take a ride.

-Our video from Bali
+Watch Our Video from Bali

 What to pack for a cycling holiday in Bali